By using our website, you agree to our use of cookies (Visit our privacy policy).

 What is voice over - voice actor recording

-In 2021, voice actors work on a wide range of projects and at different scales.
+In 2024, voice actors work at different scales and on a wide range of projects.

-Some voice actors are known specifically for their voice work, while others develop a reputation as conventional actors before branching out into voice overs.
+Some voice actors are known specifically for their voice work, while others start as conventional actors before branching out into voice overs.

 Actors who are still looking to break through may have a day job while recording professionally on the side.